lazaruscreate/lazaruscreate/README.md

 - Oi!
 I’m @lazaruscreate
-- Working on refining my Java skills
+- Constantly working on refining my Java skills
-- I’m currently learning Swift
+- I’m currently learning Swift and some Machine Learning
 - I’m looking to collaborate on future projects